 As much as many of you would love to palm the kids off to the grandparents in order to jet off to the Alps for a week of care-free skiing and apres-ski hedonism, we all know that this is, alas, not an option.
 Not every year anyway!

 Fortunately, The Chalet Company is a child-friendly company…in fact, we love the little scamps!
 And so we are going to do everything we can to make sure families stay happy and that the process is as smooth as possible for everyone.

 First things first, we like to make sure the little’uns are well-fed.
 For the babies, we are happy to purée food and provide you with highchairs.

-At breakfast, the bigger boys and girls are welcome to a plate of eggs benedict, a bacon roll, or whatever the hot option is that the ‘bigger kids’ are having.
+At breakfast, the bigger boys and girls are welcome to a plate of scrambled eggs or a bacon and egg muffin, or whatever the hot option is that the ‘bigger kids’ are having.
 But, more often than not we find they prefer tucking into cereal, bowls of porridge, yoghurts, croissants, or pain au chocolats.
 We shall also provide plenty of fresh fruit so that you can look good in front of any other parents staying in the chalet with young children!